Liquid Gold from Your Kitchen - Rendering Texas Grass Fed Beef Tallow

 Step 1: Load the slow cooker.
 Add all your prepared fat chunks to your slow cooker or crock pot.
 No need to add water with this method—using a slow cooker provides gentle, even heat that prevents burning.

 Step 2: Set to low heat.
 Turn the crock pot on low and walk away.
 That's it.
-Put the crock pot for 3 to 8 hours and let it work.
-Using my slow cooker is my preferred method because the controlled, gentle heat is perfect for rendering.
+Set it for 3 to 8 hours and let it work.
+The slow cooker is many people's preferred method because the controlled, gentle heat is perfect for rendering.

 Step 3: Check after 6-8 hours.
 Come back to find your fat mostly rendered.
 The timing varies based on how much fat you're processing and your specific slow cooker.